Damir94/100-Days-Of-Devops/day-17/README.md

 During this task, I also learned an important real-world lesson: PostgreSQL was not installed on the jump_host, but on a separate database server.
 I had to SSH into the correct server before running database commands — exactly the kind of situational awareness needed in production environments.

 ## Business Need & Essence
 1. Secure Access Control: Applications should not use the default postgres user.
-A dedicated database user (kodekloud_joy) was created for isolation and security.
+A dedicated database user (kodekloud_aim) was created for isolation and security.
 2. Resource Separation: A separate database (kodekloud_db3) ensures application data is logically isolated.
 3. Permission Management: Fine-grained privileges prevent unauthorized access while giving developers the freedom to use the database.